 My passion for food and literature naturally guided me towards a career in food editing and media.
 Food and books are two objects that have been instrumental in my life, especially in finding an abundance of beauty and meaning in the world.
 The materiality of food, juxtaposed with its expression through the abstract medium of language, fascinates me.

-Ever drawn to questions about meaning, beauty, and justice I returned to school and completed a BA in Philosophy in 2018, then an MA in Gastronomy (Food Studies) in 2021.
+Always drawn to questions about meaning, beauty, and justice I returned to school and completed a BA in Philosophy in 2018, then an MA in Gastronomy (Food Studies) in 2021.
 My studies focused on exploring food through a feminist-philosophical lens.
 I was curious to understand how foodways reinforce traditional gender roles and other social hierarchies like race and class.
 Peering into the lives and works of iconic twentieth-century women writers, including M.F.K.
 Fisher, Gertrude Stein, and Elizabeth David, I studied queerness and resistance while questioning whether the pleasure of tasting an apricot tart is in fact more pleasurable than a perfectly rendered sentence about one.

 “An editor can serve a writer by being alert to [their] natural boundaries, [their] inner territory, and [their] true interests.”